 1. the [test] [requirement] [practice] [selection criterion] is based on a factor other than the age of [the plaintiff] [those similarly situated];

 2. [insert justification for factor] is a legitimate interest of the defendant’s business; and

 3. the [test] [requirement] [practice] [selection criterion] is reasonably related to achieving [insert justification for factor].

-If you find that the plaintiff has proved [his] [her] claim[s] in accordance with Instruction[s] [insert cross reference to the pertinent instruction[s] on the plaintiff’s theory of liability], your verdict should be for the plaintiff, unless you find that the defendant has proved this defense, in which event your verdict should be for the defendant.
+If you find that the plaintiff has proved [his] [her] claim[s], your verdict should be for the plaintiff, unless you find that the defendant has proved this defense, in which event your verdict should be for the defendant.

-Unlike the "business necessity" defense applicable to disparate impact cases under Title VII, RFOA requires only that the factor have a reasonable relationship to a legitimate business purposes.
+Unlike the "business necessity" defense applicable to disparate impact cases under Title VII, RFOA requires only that the factor have a reasonable relationship to a legitimate business purpose.
 The employer is not required to tailor the factor narrowly to minimize its disparate impact on older workers.
-See id. at 243.
+See Smith, 544 U.S. at 243.
 Thus, the instruction requires the defendant to show: (1) a factor other than age; (2) a legitimate business purpose; and (3) a reasonable relationship between the two.
-See id. (non-age consideration disparately impacting older workers is a "reasonable factor other than age" when it "respond[s] to the [employer's] legitimate goal").
+See id. at 242 (non-age consideration disparately impacting older workers is a "reasonable factor other than age" when it "respond[s] to the [employer’s] legitimate goal").